Caroline O’Hara, Ph.D., Coordinator of Clinical Mental Health Counseling, Sims Hall Suite 440 315-443-2266

 Dr. James Bellini, Professor & Department Chairperson

 Dr. Melissa Luke, Professor

 Student Learning Outcomes

-1. Synthesize an understanding of historical and contextual dimensions of professional orientation, assessment, research, career, theory, and lifespan development
+1. Synthesize historical and contextual dimensions of professional orientation, assessment, research, career, theory, and lifespan development

 3. Apply ethical, empirically grounded, and culturally relevant strategies and models in counseling practice

-4. Develop advocacy and leadership principles and practically apply them in the context of professional clinical mental health counseling
+4. Practically apply advocacy and leadership principles in the context of professional clinical mental health counseling

 5. Apply social and cultural diversity theories, models, and multicultural competencies in counseling practice and research